What is cloud integration? Plus 5 powerful examples

 What is cloud integration?

-It’s the process of connecting cloud applications, typically via their APIs.
-Once connected, the cloud applications can share specific data freely with one another on a time based-cadence, all but ensuring they’re kept in sync.
+It’s the process of connecting cloud applications with one another or with on-prem systems, typically via their APIs.
+Once connected, these applications can share specific data freely with one another on a time based-cadence.

 Cloud integration includes two scenarios: Connecting the applications your organization uses to streamline internal processes, and connecting your product with clients’ applications to unlock additional value and use cases in your product.